 This constraint is especially useful for short fiction, where you are already constrained by length and don’t have the space to develop many different settings.
 It’s also critically important for screenwriters (or novelists who would one day like to see their book turned into a film), since every new location increases the budget of the film.

-For our latest writing contest, we’re challenging writers to write a story in just one room.
-But constraining your setting isn’t just a fun challenge.
+When it comes to short stories—and especially writing contests—constraining your setting isn’t just a fun challenge.
 It’s practical.
 After analyzing prize-winning stories, I’ve found almost all of them take place in just one to two scenes.
 That means not only are just one or two locations all you need to tell a great story, but you should only have one or two locations.

 4. Constrain your cast.